Judge enters not guilty plea for Colorado theater gunman

 "This matter has been pending since July 2012," Sylvester said.
 "I acquiesced to the defense and put off the date as long as we could."

-Holmes, who has grown shaggy hair and a beard since his arrest, glanced briefly at his parents as he entered a courtroom on Tuesday that was also packed with survivors or people who lost family in the shooting.
+Holmes, who has grown shaggy hair and a beard since his arrest, glanced briefly at his parents as he entered the courtroom on Tuesday.

-His lawyers are expected to mount an insanity defense for the former University of Colorado neuroscience graduate student who surrendered to officers outside the theater in the Denver suburb of Aurora within minutes of the mass killing.
+His lawyers are expected to mount an insanity defense for Holmes, 25, who surrendered to officers outside the theater in the Denver suburb of Aurora within minutes of the mass killing.

+Prosecutors have depicted the former neuroscience graduate student at the University of Colorado at Denver as a young man whose once promising academic career was in tatters.

-Sylvester said that, even though he was entering a simple not guilty plea on Holmes' behalf, the defense could later substitute a plea of not guilty by reason of insanity.
+Sylvester said that, even though he was entering a simple not guilty plea on behalf of Holmes, the defense could later substitute a plea of not guilty by reason of insanity.
 Sylvester also scheduled a four-week trial for Holmes to begin on August 5.

 WOUNDED MAN